Atlanta United FC

 Atlanta United FC is an American professional soccer club based in Atlanta.
 The club competes in Major League Soccer (MLS) as a member of the Eastern Conference.
 Domestically, the club has won one MLS Cup, one U.S. Open Cup, and one Eastern Conference championship.
 They have also won one Campeones Cup.

-Founded in 2014, Atlanta United began play as an MLS expansion team in 2017, as the twenty-second team in the league.
+Founded in 2014, Atlanta United began play as an MLS expansion team in 2017, as the 22nd team in the league.
 It is the first MLS franchise to be based in Atlanta, and the club plays home games at Mercedes-Benz Stadium, which they share with the city's National Football League (NFL) franchise, the Atlanta Falcons.
 The club is operated by Arthur Blank, owner of the Falcons and co-founder of the Home Depot.
 The club also owns Atlanta United 2, a reserve team that competes in MLS Next Pro.

 Gerardo Martino was appointed as the club's first head coach and guided Atlanta to their first playoff appearance in the team's debut season, before securing the team's first trophy in just their second season by winning MLS Cup 2018.
+After a series of declining seasons under other managers, Martino returned before the 2026 season to coach the team.

 Atlanta has set several league records for highest single-match and average attendance.
-In 2024, Forbes estimated the club was the fourth most valuable in the league, worth approximately $900 million.
+In 2026, Forbes estimated the club was the fourth most valuable in the league, worth approximately $1 billion.